pagkly/Zed/Investopedia3/Long Position Definition.md

 ## Understanding Long Position

 Investors can establish long positions in securities such as stocks, mutual funds or currencies, or even in derivatives such as options and futures.
-Holding a long position is a [bullish view](https://www.investopedia.com/terms/b/bullverticalspread.asp).
-A long position is the opposite of a [short position](https://www.investopedia.com/terms/s/short.asp) (also known simply as "short").
+Holding a long position is a [[bullish view]](https://www.investopedia.com/terms/b/bullverticalspread.asp).
+A long position is the opposite of a [[short position]](https://www.investopedia.com/terms/s/short.asp) (also known simply as "short").

-The term long position is often used In the context of buying an [options contract](https://www.investopedia.com/terms/o/optionscontract.asp).
+The term long position is often used In the context of buying an [[options contract]](https://www.investopedia.com/terms/o/optionscontract.asp).
 The trader can hold either a long call or a long put option, depending on the outlook for the underlying asset of the option contract.

-For example, an investor who hopes to benefit from an upward price movement in an asset will "go long" on a [call option](https://www.investopedia.com/terms/c/calloption.asp).
+For example, an investor who hopes to benefit from an upward price movement in an asset will "go long" on a [[call option]](https://www.investopedia.com/terms/c/calloption.asp).
 The call gives the holder the option to buy the underlying asset at a certain price.
-Conversely, an investor who expects an asset’s price to fall will be long on a [put option](https://www.investopedia.com/terms/p/putoption.asp)—and maintain the right to sell the asset at a certain price.
+Conversely, an investor who expects an asset’s price to fall will be long on a [[put option]](https://www.investopedia.com/terms/p/putoption.asp)—and maintain the right to sell the asset at a certain price.

 In reality, long is an investing term that can have multiple meanings depending on in what context it is used.
 The most common meaning of long refers to the length of time an investment is held.
 However, the term long has a different meaning when used in options and futures contracts.